|

 The

-patterns of each of the pieces which, when welded together, will
+and print the patterns of each of the pieces which, when welded together,

-provide an equivalent bend section.
-The number of pieces and the
+will provide an equivalent bend section.
+The number of pieces and the overall

-overall bend angle are entered through the keyboard.
-A MOTA engine data
+bend angle are entered through the keyboard.
+A MOTA engine data file may

-file may also be accessed and the pattern of each section of the
+also be accessed and the pattern of each section of the expansion chamber

 We

-now have a simple 2 stroke expansion chamber design program.FREE download here
+now have a simple 2 stroke expansion chamber design program.FREEdownload

 This

-the same engineers as a starting point for those wishing to begin from
+same engineers as a starting point for those wishing to begin from scratch.

-scratch.
-It calculates the dimensions for both double and triple
+It calculates the dimensions for both double and triple stage diffuser

-stage diffuser expansion chambers from a few basic engine
+expansion chambers from a few basic engine dimensions.
+The information

-are written by Professor G.P.
-Blair of Queens University Belfast, and
+by Professor G.P.
+Blair of Queens University Belfast, and published by

-published by the Society of Automotive Engineers.
-You are well
+the Society of Automotive Engineers.
+You are well advised to read

-advised to read at least one of the books mentioned above, since they
+at least one of the books mentioned above, since they contain the author’s

-contain the author’s academic lifetime of knowledge on the two-stroke
+academic lifetime of knowledge on the two-stroke engine.

-There are several coefficients used in the design of the expansion
+are several coefficients used in the design of the expansion chamber –

 used in this program have been chosen for petrol engines, and are